DrugLib.com — Drug Information Portal

 Signs and Symptoms

-Toxicity from barbiturate poisoning includes drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.
+Toxicity from barbiturate poisoning include drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.

 In acetaminophen overdosage: dose-dependent, potentially fatal hepatic necrosis is the most serious adverse effect.
-Renal tubular necroses, hypoglycemic coma and thrombocytopenia may also occur.
-Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis and general malaise.
+Renal tubular necroses, hypoglycemic coma, and coagulation defects may also occur.
+Early symptoms following a potentially hepatotoxic overdose may include: nausea, vomiting, diaphoresis, and general malaise.
 Clinical and laboratory evidence of hepatic toxicity may not be apparent until 48 to 72 hours post-ingestion.
-In adults, hepatic toxicity has rarely been reported with acute overdoses of less than 10 grams, or fatalities with less than 15 grams.

 Treatment